 The Big Bang Fair and ISEF

-Each year some of our members act as judges at the Big Bang Fair coordinated by Engineering UK.
+For a number of years some of our members have acted as judges at the Big Bang Fair coordinated by Engineering UK.
 We offer one or two prizes that allow UK students to attend ISEF in the USA.
 They are often the only representatives from the UK at this major international event.

 The Education Trust Supper